zillow/seolint/README.md

 ## Configuring Rules

 You can change the severity of rules by changing the rule level in your configuration.
-By default, all rules run with an `"error"` level.
-If any rule fails at the `"error"` level, the program will finish with an exit code of 1.
+Most rules run with an `"error"` level by default; if any rule fails at the `"error"` level, the program will finish with an exit code of 1.
 Alternatively, you can run rules at the `"warn"` level which will not trigger an exit code of 1.
 To turn a rule off completely, set the level to `"off"`.

 You can also use numeric levels `2`, `1`, and `0`, for `"error"`, `"warn"`, and `"off"` respectively.